jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 3 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **Abusive tax position** is defined in section 141D(7) for the purposes of Part 9 and section 177C
+  - **abusive tax position** is defined in section 141D(7) for the purposes of Part 9 and section 177C
-  - **Acceptable interpretation**
   - **acceptable tax position** means a tax position that is not an unacceptable tax position
-  - **Accounting period** , in section 107 of this Act, has the same meaning as in section YA 1 of the Income Tax Act 2007
+  - **accounting period** , in section 107 of this Act, has the same meaning as in section YA 1 of the Income Tax Act 2007
-  - **Activities as an airport operator**
-  - **activities undertaken as an airport operator** , in section 42, has the meaning given to airport operator activities in section HR 7 of the Income Tax Act 2007.
+  - **activities undertaken as an airport operator** , in section 42, has the meaning given to airport operator activities in section HR 7 of the Income Tax Act 2007
-  - **Additional tax**
-  - **Amount payable** is defined in section 157(10) for the purposes of that section
+  - **amount payable** is defined in section 157(10) for the purposes of that section
   - **approved advisor group** is defined in section 20B(5)
   - **approved organisation** is an organisation—
     (a) whose members include natural persons—